mosecorg/mosec/README.md

   - sentiment analysis
   - image recognition

+## Contributing

+We welcome any kind of contribution.
+Please give us feedback by [raising issues](https://github.com/mosecorg/mosec/issues/new/choose) or discussing on [Discord](https://discord.gg/Jq5vxuH69W).
+You could also directly [contribute](https://mosecorg.github.io/mosec/contributing) your code and pull request!

+To start develop, you can use [envd](https://github.com/tensorchord/envd) to create an isolated and clean Python & Rust environment.
+Chek the [envd-docs](https://envd.tensorchord.ai/) or [build.envd](./build.envd) for more information.

 ## Qualitative Comparison<sup>\*</sup>

 |                                                             | Batcher | Pipeline | Parallel | I/O Format<sup>(1)</sup>                                                                                                                    | Framework<sup>(2)</sup> | Backend | Activity                                                                      |